bsorrentino/bsorrentino/_posts/2024-03-05-how-to-stream-data-in-nextjs.md

 ```

-In the code above we have created `StreamingResponse` a custom [Response] subclass that accepts a [ReadableStream] as response body.
-This allows to return a response ables to streaming data from a [Next.js Route Handler][Route Handlers].
+In the code above the `StreamingResponse` is the custom [Response] subclass that accepts a [ReadableStream] as response body.
+This allows to return a response able to streaming data from a [Next.js Route Handler][Route Handlers].

 ### Create a NextJS Route Handler that stream data